The Best Web Hosting Providers For Your Needs

 All in all, DigitalOcean offers a very robust option for the non-managed VPS hosting category.
 It also has a multitude of plan options with decent prices, so you’ll only pay for what you need, which is always handy.

 As a rare thing in this category, Linode also offers managed services, from server tunings, to migrations, software deployments, and system administration — at a premium, of course.
+It offers block storage for network-connected storage needs, S3-compatible Object Storage for unstructured data and static site hosting, and a managed Kubernetes service.

 Its plans used to start at $20 per month, but with stiff competition from DigitalOcean and other competitors, Linode’s plans now start at a competitively priced $5 per month, just like DigitalOcean.